artemvlas/veretino/README.md

 </p>

 <p align="center">
   <br><em>It can be used to check the integrity of individual files, as well as to check the entire folder contents for data changes.
 Veretino can also determine if there are new or missing files in the given directory relative to the list.
-This information can be easily updated if needed.</em>
+  <br>This information can be easily updated if needed.</em>
   <br><img src="screenshots/veretino_newlost.png">
 </p>